Here's what's in the House Democrats' stimulus relief plan

 The House plan would extend the 15% increase in food stamp benefits through September, instead of having it expire at the end of June.

-It also contains $880 million for the Special Supplemental Nutrition Program for Women, Infants, and Children, known as WIC, to help increase participation and temporarily improve benefits, among other measures.
+It also contains $880 million for the Special Supplemental Nutrition Program for Women, Infants, and Children, known as WIC.
 Biden called for investing $3 billion in the program.

 And it would allow states to continue the Pandemic-EBT, which provides families whose children's schools are closed with funding to replace free- and reduced-price meals the kids would have received, through the summer.

 The legislation would send roughly $19.1 billion to state and local governments to cover back rent, rent assistance, and utilities for at risk, low-income households with unemployed members, according to the Congressional Budget Office.

 Tax credits for families and workers

-In an effort to combat poverty, it would expand the child tax credit to $3,600 for each child under 6 and $3,000 for each child under age 18.
-Currently, qualifying families can receive a credit of up to $2,000 per child under age 17.
+The House bill would expand the child tax credit to $3,600 for children under 6 and $3,000 for children under age 18.

 The bill also enhances the earned income tax credit for workers without children by nearly tripling the maximum credit and extending eligibility to more people.
 The minimum age to claim the childless credit would be reduced to 19, from 25, and the upper age limit would be eliminated.